 Thinking something over because it perplexes you is not everybody’s path to happiness or a better life, I understand.
-Contemplating a troubling mystery is not for everyone, you have to be pushed toward it, it takes a certain turn of mind, and a bit of luck, even.
-In my own life, because of the things I suffered when I was young (and the ongoing sufferings we all must sometimes endure) I find myself looking for patterns, clues, examples from the past that point to a better way, less friction with others and more peace with myself.
-The lessons of the past, as they are called, food for thought.
+Contemplating a troubling mystery is not for everyone, you have to be pushed toward it, it takes a certain turn of mind, a predisposition, an odd kind of luck, even.
+In my own life, because of the things I suffered when I was young (and the ongoing sufferings we all must sometimes endure) I find myself looking for patterns, clues, examples from the past that point to a better way, less friction with others and more peace within myself.
+The lessons of the past, as they are called are food for thought, if not always delicious food.
 I’d like to think that as I’ve aged I’ve somehow become wiser and more merciful than I was as a confused, angry teenager.
 Any improvement I’ve made has been the result of wrestling with things that trouble me.

 My feeling is that if you get no insight into the things and situations that cause you pain you will always be in pain for the same reasons you always were.
 Your reactions will remain unchanged and those reactions will fuel the behavior of others toward you.
 The philosopher Moms Mabely is sometimes credited with the pithiest statement of this: “if you always do what you always did, you’ll always get what you always got.”

 The only way, it seems to me, to avoid getting what you always got is if you learn to do things differently than you’ve always done.
 In other words, doing that difficult thing: learning what you need to do better from the experiences of the past.
 Hard fucking work, no doubt, and, though I try not to judge, I often have a hard time respecting people who don’t even make the attempt to learn from their mistakes.
 Such people are never wrong, no matter what.
 If you look back with even a small amount of honesty it’s not that hard to see when you’ve impulsively done something that hurt someone or made things worse, justified by a shaky rationale conceived in anger or something like it.